How my perception of clothing has changed over 10 years

 A definite orientation towards “soft-tailoring”

-My clothing objective is the suit style, which can be adapted into casual chic.
-I find myself most in the Ivy League or Preppy style.
-Having a very well dressed side with a touch of casualness, I find it perfect for all moments of life.
+My clothing goal is the tailored style, which can be declined in casual chic.
+It is in the Ivy League or Preppy style that I find myself the most.
+Having a very well-dressed side with a touch of casualness, I find that perfect for all moments of life.

-At the moment, I'm only inspired by it because I'm missing certain elements to achieve it, like moccasins.
+For now, I'm only inspired by it because I'm missing some elements to reach it, like loafers.
 But it's only a matter of time.
-Otherwise, I just bought my first tailored pants from Berg & Berg, and I can't wait to continue this momentum to finally be the best version of myself.
+Otherwise, I just bought my first pair of tailored pants from Berg & Berg, and now I can't wait to continue on this path to finally be the best version of myself.

-Besides, if you're interested, I'll tell you about it in a little more detail in my good stylistic resolutions for 2024 . ;)
+By the way, if you're interested, I'll tell you a bit more about it in my good style resolutions for 2024. ;)

 Sébastien Zanin,